VGLALALA/AdvertisingLR/README.md

 ## 🔍 Dataset Visualization & Cleaning

-- The column `"Unnamed: 0"` was determined to be an index column with no predictive value and was removed.
-- Scatter plots of each feature were visualized to identify trends and outliers.
+The initial dataset included an extra column `"Unnamed: 0"`, which was just a row index and held no analytical value.
+This column was removed.
+Scatter plots showed how each advertising medium relates to sales and helped identify potential outliers.

 ---

 ## 📊 Mean, Median, and Mode Analysis

-- Histograms with vertical lines for **Mean** (Red), **Median** (Green), and **Mode** (Orange) were used to assess data distribution.
+We computed the mean, median, and mode for each feature and visualized them on histograms.
+These statistics help us understand the central tendency and the shape of each distribution.

 ### Observations:

-- **TV**: Slightly right-skewed.
-Mean and median closely aligned.
+- **TV**:
+  - The distribution appears slightly right-skewed.
+  - The close alignment of mean and median suggests a nearly symmetrical distribution.
+  - The mode is slightly lower than the mean/median, indicating a few higher values pulling the mean up slightly.

+- **Radio**:
-- **Radio**: Uniform to slightly left-skewed.
-All three measures close together.
+  - Distribution is close to uniform or slightly left-skewed.
+  - The near-equal values of mean, median, and mode suggest low skewness.
+  - This balanced distribution implies radio ad spending is evenly spread across samples.

+- **Newspaper**:
+  - Right-skewed with some high-value outliers.
-- **Newspaper**: Slight right-skew.
-Mean higher than median/mode.
+  - Mean is significantly higher than the median and mode.
+  - Indicates the presence of a small number of large ad spend values that inflate the average, which can distort regression analysis if not handled properly.

+- **Sales**:
-- **Sales**: Mild right skew.
-Mean > Median > Mode.
+  - Mild right skew.
+  - Mean > Median > Mode pattern suggests the presence of some larger sales values that increase the average.
+  - Sales data is slightly spread out but relatively consistent compared to other features.

 ---

 ## 🧹 Outlier Removal Using IQR (Newspaper Column)

-To reduce the influence of extreme values:

-- IQR = Q3 - Q1 = 93.625 - 32.35 = 61.275
+To address skewness in the Newspaper column:

+1. Calculated the Interquartile Range (IQR).
-- Upper Bound = Q3 + 1.5 × IQR = 93.625
+2. Identified upper outliers using the formula: `Upper Bound = Q3 + 1.5 × IQR`.
-- Lower Bound is negative, thus ignored
-- Rows with Newspaper spend > 93.625 were removed

-➡ **Result**: Dataset reduced from 200 rows to **198 rows**
+3. Removed rows exceeding this upper bound.

+**Effect**: Removed only 2 rows, reducing the dataset from 200 to 198 rows.
+This cleaned data ensures that extreme values do not disproportionately influence the model.

 ---

 ## 📈 Variance Analysis

-Custom variance function was applied to understand feature dispersion.

 | Feature     | Variance  |
 |-------------|-----------|